A Hydrodynamical Mechanism for Generating Astrophysical Jets: Particular Solutions

-with $\theta_{0} = 0.38$ radians, or about 22 degrees.
-This values is far from representing an extremely flattened disk, and hence one which does not force the jet solution, see eq.(44).
-With these parameters, and initial conditions specified in dimensionless cylindrical coordinates as $R=2$ and $Z$ ranging from 0.4 to 1.4, we solve eqs.(50) and (51) through a finite differences scheme to plot figure 1.
+as a model for the background state, where small values of $\theta_{0}$ will result in thin disks, while more spherical mass distributions correspond to large values of $\theta_{0}$.
+As a first example we take $Q=0.3$ ($\bar{\rho}_{J} / \bar{\rho}_{0} =0.2$) and $\theta_{0}=\pi/2$, a fairly thick disk, with only very small changes in density from the plane to the poles of a factor of 1.6, an almost spherically symmetric density configuration compatible with what appears in some ADAF models.
+This value of $\theta_{0}$ is far from representing a flattened disk, and hence one which does not force the jet solution, see eq.(44).
+With these parameters, and initial conditions specified in dimensionless cylindrical coordinates as $R=1.4$ and $Z$ ranging from 1.0 to 1.4, we solve eqs.(50) and (51) through a finite differences scheme to plot figure 1.

+In spite of having taken $\bar{\rho}_{J} / \bar{\rho}_{0} <1$, the validity of the perturbative approach could be broken by the appearance of large velocities in the perturbation, breaking the validity condition $V_{1}/V_{0} <1$.
+We explicitly keep track of this condition, and show the appearance of perturbation radial velocities violating it with a change to thin lines in the figure, angular velocities for the perturbation will always remain of order $Q$, provided ${\cal R} <1$.

 For this case, the two lowermost curves present trajectories which all turn downwards to converge onto the central star.
 These are solutions which essentially follow the background state, infalling onto the bottom of the potential well.
-As one raises the initial value of $Z$ however, a threshold is crossed and curves of a very different type ensue, the six upper jet trajectories shown in figure 1.
-We see the large pressure gradients associated with the distribution of matter in the background solution acting to break the fall of the incoming material, turn it back, and then accelerate it vertically through the vertical density gradients.
-These jet trajectories present a relatively constant thickening at the base of the jet of order $R=0.5$, which then rapidly diminishes with height to eventually yield an extremely collimated structure which rapidly narrows to below the resolution limit of the solution, notice the horizontal displacement of the vertical axis.
+As one raises the initial value of $Z$ however, the following 4 curves begin to increasingly deviate from the free fall trajectories and, although still ending up at ${\cal R}=0$, clearly show a change in behaviour.
+A threshold is eventually crossed and curves of a very different type ensue, the six upper jet trajectories shown in figure 1.
+We see the pressure gradients associated with the distribution of matter in the background solution acting to break the fall of the incoming material, turn it back, and then accelerate it vertically through the vertical density gradients.
+These jet trajectories rapidly converge with height to eventually yield a well collimated structure.

-Note also that although the region beyond ${\cal R}=2$ lies outside the approximation of the radial solution, the qualitative form of the full solution will not deviate much from what is shown in figure 1, due to the exact character of the angular solution.
-The final well collimated jet ejecting material along the poles will be a generic feature.